open-gpdb/gpdb/POC_NOTES.md

 3. **Write path** — `src/backend/commands/createas.c`:
-   - `ExecCreateTableAs` marks the `IntoClause` (`isTempResult`/`tempResultId`, new fields serialized in out/read/copy/equal funcs) when the GUC is on and the target is `RELPERSISTENCE_TEMP`.
+   - `ExecCreateTableAs` marks the `IntoClause` (`isTempResult`/`tempResultId`, new fields serialized in out/read/copy/equal funcs) when the `catalogless` WITH option is given (and the kill-switch GUC allows it) on a `RELPERSISTENCE_TEMP` target.
    - `intorel_initplan` short-circuits into `tempresult_initplan`: **no
      catalog rows at all** (no `DefineRelation`/`heap_create_with_catalog`,
      no toast/aoseg, no relfilenode).
 Registers the entry; on QEs creates